ZiadHatab/klopf-taper/README.md

 # Klopfenstein Taper

-Python implementation of the Klopfenstein taper based on [1]-[3].
+Python implementation of the Klopfenstein taper based on references [1]-[3].
 A beginner-friendly explanation of the Klopfenstein taper can be found in [4].
-For now, I only provide you with the functions to obtain the impedance profile with respect to length.
-To actually map the impedance profile to a transmission line type, see the discussion in the last section below.
+Currently, this repository provides functions to calculate the impedance profile along the taper length.
+For mapping the impedance profile to specific transmission line geometries, please refer to the discussion in the last section below.

 ## Code requirements